matt-claycomb/AspNetCore.JsonWebKeys/README.md

 This library contains services designed to help generate, store and manage JSON Web Keys, such as those used for OAuth2 client assertions.

+#!!!
+Do not use right now!
+There is an error in the application logic meaning the key IDs in the jwks endpoint change, which they should not, per the OAuth2 specification.
+This could cause major issues depending on implementation.

 ## Limitations

 This may or may not be usable as-is in production due to the following limitations: